dblock/code.dblock.org/_posts/2011/2011-12-11-grape-describing-and-documenting-an-api.markdown

 end
 {% endhighlight %}

-Notice how we’ve used the required option for parameters – it’s, once again, a convention.
-Grape doesn’t care – it’s pure metadata attached to a route.
-You can create similar conventions in your own API – we have some "partner" and "admin" APIs that we’ve marked in a similar manner.
+Notice how we've used the required option for parameters – it's, once again, a convention.
+Grape doesn't care – it's pure metadata attached to a route.
+You can create similar conventions in your own API – we have some "partner" and "admin" APIs that we've marked in a similar manner.